OWASP/www-policy/speaker-agreement.md

 **I AM CONSENTING TO BE BOUND BY THE TERMS AND CONDITIONS CONTAINED IN THIS AGREEMENT.
 IF I DO NOT AGREE TO THESE TERMS, THEN I WILL NOT BE PERMITTED TO SPEAK AT THE COMPANY’S EVENT, IN WHICH INSTANCE  I WILL NOTIFY THE COMPANY AND I UNDERSTAND I WILL NOT BE ABLE TO PRESENT AT THE EVENT AND WILL BE REPLACED AS A PRESENTER.**

  The OWASP Foundation Inc., 1200-C Agora Drive, #232 Bel Air, MD 21014

-## General Advice for a Successful Talk

-OWASP holds highly a neutral and unbiased approach to security that is free from undue vendor influence.
-Here are a few specific tips to maximize the value of your talk with the OWASP audience
-* Please be sure that your talk is objective, stresses open source approaches, and avoids references to any commercial offerings of your company.
-* Feel free to introduce yourself and your current company on the bio slide, but avoid references to your company throughout the presentation
-* Please either use a blank presentation template or the OWASP template.
-Unfortunately, company slide templates aren't acceptable for OWASP talks.